Davies improves to 6-0, Brewers top Pirates 4-2

 Brewers: Open a three-game series with Miami on Tuesday when Chase Anderson (3-0, 3.31 ERA) faces Pablo Lopez (3-5, 4.99).

 Pirates: Are off Monday then welcome Atlanta for a three-game set starting Tuesday.
 Steven Brault (2-1, 5.87 ERA) will start the opener.
-Brault pitched 5 1/3 scoreless innings last week against Cincinnati.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP-Sports